nilskele/NetDeploy/README.md

 - PowerShell 7.x (or Windows PowerShell where appropriate).
 - `Posh-SSH` for live SSH operations: `Install-Module -Name Posh-SSH -Scope CurrentUser`.

-A. Testing safely with DryRun (recommended for grading)
+A. Testing safely with DryRun

 1) Import the module and confirm exported functions
 ```powershell